1neophyte2/indigo/about.md

 <p>This blog is a reflection of my thoughts, opinions and suggestions around products, technology, movies, Tv shows and books.</p>

-<p> I am a non-techy, so hosting and sharing this blog is a tiny win for me. </p>
+<p> I am a non-techy,so hosting and sharing this blog is a tiny win for me. </p>

 <h2>learning</h2>